Building Your Website

 A. Select a Template

 Building a landing from scratch is time-consuming, so we’ve done most of the work for you.
-All that’s left for you to do now is begin by making some easy choices: First, select a template for the basic layout you want to use, then customize it to make it to look even more the way you want.
+All that’s left is making some easy choices: First, select a template for the basic layout, then customize it to make it to look even better.

 2. Browse the templates to find your favorite one.
 To see what it will look like, hover your mouse over the template thumbnail, then click Preview.
 To apply a template, hover your mouse over the template thumbnail, and then click Select.

-Once the template has loaded, start customizing it right in the editor window of our website builder.
+Once the template has loaded, start customizing it inside the editor window of the website builder.

 B. Create Pages